 Design and Features

-The Corsair Glaive RGB is poised as a high-end ergonomic mouse for right-handed users.
+The Corsair Glaive RGB is presented as a high-end ergonomic mouse for right-handed users.
 Measuring 4.95” x 3.6” x 1.8” (L x W x H) and weighing in at 122g, the Corsair Glaive RGB is far from a small mouse.

-Thanks to its heft and contoured shape, the Glaive RGB naturally suits a palm grip.
+Thanks to its contoured shape, the Glaive RGB naturally suits a palm grip.
 Corsair obviously placed ergonomics foremost in their design, as the Glaive’s body uses a well-proportioned, contoured shape that is extremely comfortable, and perhaps reminiscent of designs such as Razer’s DeathAdder.

-The weight may be a point of contention for some; at 122g minus cables or accessories (like the thumb grips) it’s a chunky rodent, to say the least.
+The weight may be a point of contention for some; at 122g minus cables or accessories (like the thumb grips), it’s a chunky rodent, to say the least.
 Speaking as someone who prefers a mouse with heft, I find the Corsair Glaive RGB to be perfectly weighted and balanced.
 I tend to have trouble with inadvertent lift-off while using lighter mice.

 One of the most notable features is the inclusion of three different thumb grips, as to make the Glaive’s style as inclusive as possible by not estranging those who might prefer something different.
 While this subject is a matter of extreme preference, I can attest to the quality of the grips.
 All of them feel very durable, usable, and fit in place very securely; there’s no chance of them dislodging or rattling.